ayhandis/creditR/README.md

 # creditR
 ## A Credit Risk Scoring and Validation Package

 This package covers R functions related to the applications used in credit risk scoring.
 The package includes variable analysis, variable selection, model development, model calibration, rating scale and model validation methods.
-Through defined functions, methodologies can be applied quickly for all modeling data or a specific variable.The package was issued for the use of credit risk professionals.
+Through defined functions, methodologies can be applied quickly on all modeling data or a specific variable.The package was issued for the use of credit risk professionals.
 For the use of the package, basic level knowledge about credit risk scoring methodologies is required.
 ### Prerequisites
 In order to install the creditR package, devtools package must also be installed.
 You should run the following code to install the devtools package.
 ```